meshcloud

 Discounts

-Discounts allow Operators to add or deduct charges to Tenant Usage Reports.
+Discounts allow Partners to add or deduct charges to Tenant Usage Reports.
 A common use case for Platform Operators is to configure a discount with a positive rate to charge projects with a "management fee" based on the project's actual cloud consumption.

 Dhall Type